 Why Tooth Powder?

-Fluoride and sodium lauryl sulfate (SLS) are found in all of the mainstream toothpastes.
+Fluoride and sodium lauryl sulfate (SLS) are found in all of the mainstream kinds of toothpaste.
 Fluoride is one of the most toxic substances known to man, and SLS isn’t far behind.
 If you have any kind of auto-immune or thyroid disorder, it’s worse.
 Without reinventing the wheel, you can read more about SLS and fluoride from the experts.
 And no, you don’t need fluoride to clean your teeth.

 Sodium Bicarbonate – One of the most all-natural cleaners you can find, Sodium Bicarbonate (aka baking soda) is used to deodorize, sooth, clean, whiten and brighten.

 Bentonite Clay – First discovered in France, the largest known source of Bentonite Clay is found in Ft.
 Benton, Wyoming.
 Bentonite Clay is known for its ability to draw out toxins from your body, but it is also known to have an abundance of healing minerals. (source)

 Himalayan Salt – While any coarse sea salt would work, I prefer Himalayan salt.
 The coarse salt in the tooth powder is a gentle abrasive for your teeth and gums but Himalayan salt contains 84 trace minerals and elements.
 So why not go for the healthier option? (source)

 Love, hugs, and flashing those pearly whites.HERE.